I'm a member

 In October 2004, device CardioWest™ Temporary Total Artificial Heart (SynCardia Systems, Inc., Tucson, AZ) was approved by the U.S. Food and Drug Administration (FDA) through the premarket approval process for use as a bridge to transplant in cardiac transplant-eligible candidates at risk of imminent death from biventricular failure.
 Also, the temporary CardioWest™ Total Artificial Heart (TAH-t) is intended for use inside the hospital.
 In April 2010, the FDA approved a name change to SynCardia Temporary Total Artificial Heart.

-In September 2006, device AbioCor® Implantable Replacement Heart System (AbioMed, Inc., Danvers MA) was approved by the FDA through the Humanitarian Device Exemption (HDE) process for use in severe biventricular end-stage heart disease individuals who are not cardiac transplant candidates and who:
+In September 2006, the AbioCor® Implantable Replacement Heart System (Abiomed, Danvers, MA) was approved by the FDA through the Humanitarian Device Exemption (HDE) process for use in severe biventricular end stage heart disease patients who are not cardiac transplant candidates and who:

 In addition to meeting other criteria, patients who are candidates for the AbioCor® TAH must undergo a screening process to determine if their chest volume is large enough to hold the device.
 The device is too large for approximately 90% of women and for many men.

 Ventricular Assist Devices

 In December 1995, the Thoratec® Ventricular Assist Device System (Thoratec Corp., Pleasanton, CA) was approved by the FDA through the premarket approval process for use as a bridge to transplantation in patients suffering from end-stage heart failure.
 The patient should meet all of the following criteria:

 In May 1998, supplemental approval for the above device was given for the indication for postcardiotomy patients who are unable to be weaned from cardiopulmonary bypass.
 In June 2001, supplemental approval was given for a portable external driver to permit excursions within a 2-hour travel radius of the hospital in the company of a trained caregiver.
 In November 2003, supplemental approval was given to market the device as Thoratec® Paracorporeal VAD.
 In August 2004, supplemental approval was given to a modified device to be marketed as the Thoratec® Implantable VAD for the same indications.
-In January 2008, supplemental approval was given to delete Paracorporeal VAD use.
+In January 2008, supplemental approval was given to rescind Paracorporeal VAD use.